Holidays Closure

 Our office will be closed Monday, May 27th for Memorial Day.

-• Oversized/Overweight loads NOT requiring escorts for movement areallowed continuous travel with normal travel conditions asauthorized.
+• Oversized/Overweight loads not requiring escorts are allowed continuous travel under normal conditions.

 JUNE 19